How to be Mentally Resilient During Hard Times

 For some people, it comes naturally.
 Maybe they’ve been through things that are way worse in the past.
 Perhaps they are just wired that way.
 Some folks have something or someone that helps them be stronger, either for them or because of them.
 For others, it’s their faith.

 Building mental resilience is something you should work on well before hard times strike.
 The way you deal with the ups and downs of life while it’s good can carry you through the darkness.
-Below are some ways to increase your mental resilience.
+Below are some ways to increase your philosophy of mental resilience.

 Think about the way you describe things.
 Are you a glass half full or glass half empty person?
 If you had a fender bender, how would you explain it to your friends?